seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

  * Reliability growth testing is an interactive process, while RDC uses a one-time analysis.
  * Reliability growth testing is better for identifying defects, while RDC is better for demonstrating that software has met reliability requirements.

 # How the team work/effort was divided and managed

-For this lab, Jack and Arion mostly focused on using C-SFRAT to analyze data and create charts using the failure data provided.
-Ben and Brenek mostly used RDC-11 to create graphs with the failure data provided.
+Jack and Arion focused on using C-SFRAT to analyze data and create charts using the failure data provided.

+Ben and Brenek used RDC-11 to create graphs with the failure data provided.

 # Difficulties encountered, challenges overcome, and lessons learned